SpikeInterface/spikeinterface-gui/README.md

 This interactive GUI offer several views that dynamically refresh other views.
 This allows us to very quickly check the strengths and weaknesses of any sorter output.

-Contrary to other viewers (like  phy), this viewer skips the tedious and long step of copying and reformating the entire dataset (filtered signal + waveform + PCA) to a particular format or folder organisation.
+Contrary to other viewers (like phy), this viewer skips the tedious and long step of copying and reformatting the entire dataset (filtered signal + waveform + PCA) to a particular format or folder organisation.
 This gui is built on top of spikeinterface objects (Recording, Sorting, WaveformExtractor)
 These objects are "lazy" and retrieve data on the fly (no copy!).